astralway/phrasecount/README.md

 If this command prints nothing, then all is good.
 If things are not good, then try enabling transaction trace logging and rerunning the scenario.
 Adding the following to log4j.properties will enable this tracing.
-This config is commented out in the test [log4j.properties][7] file.
+This configuration is commented out in the test [log4j.properties][7] file.

 ```